Castle doctrine: Australia

 Australian states have differing self-defense laws.
 Under South Australian law, the general defense appears in s15(1) Criminal Law Consolidation Act 1935 (SA) for defending a person's life, and s15A(1) for defending property, subject to a hybrid test, i.e. the defendant honestly believed the threat to be imminent and made an objectively reasonable and proportionate response to the circumstances as the accused subjectively perceived them.

 In July 2003, South Australia's Rann government introduced laws allowing householders to use "whatever force they deem necessary" when confronted with a home invader.
 Householders who kill or injure a home invader escape prosecution provided they can prove they had a genuine belief that it was necessary to do so to protect themselves or their family.
 The law was strongly opposed by then-Director of Public Prosecutions Paul Rofe, QC, and lawyer Marie Shaw, who is now a District Court Judge.

 In February 2019, Sydney man Bradley Soper was killed when he broke into the home of Francois Schwartz.
 After investigation, NSW Police detectives advised not to prosecute Schwartz.

+The Queensland Katter's Australian Party supports castle law, In 2025, 122,000 signed a petition for castle law in Queensland.